 Over the past decade, disputes over inheritances have become more frequent.
 Such disputes are commonly referred to as fiduciary litigation, in that they relate to conduct taken by those who act on behalf of an estate (a personal representative), or the trustee of a trust.
 These matters also frequently involve guardianships or acts taken under a power of attorney document.

 Led by partner Ned Parent, Silverman Thompson's Fiduciary Litigation Practice is foremost in Maryland at handling these disputes.
-Beyond Mr. Parent's experience, Silverman Thompson's roster includes attorneys who served as law clerks for judges who frequently presided over such disputes, a current Orphans' Court judge, and a former Court of Appeals judge.
+Beyond Mr. Parent's experience, Silverman Thompson's roster includes attorneys who served as law clerks for judges who frequently presided over such disputes and a former Court of Appeals judge.
 This unique blend of experience offers our clients innovative strategic approaches and solutions to the legal, factual, and emotional complexities of these matters.
 As a result, many estates and trusts attorneys, such as, for example, Sims & Campbell PC, regularly consult Silverman Thompson to assist when disputes arise involving their clients or contacts.

 Examples of these disputes include:

 - Petitions to remove a personal representative of an estate

 - Filing and arguing exceptions to an estate's accounting